krateoplatformops/oasgen-provider/README.md

 3. Use web service wrappers when API interfaces are inconsistent
 4. Regularly update OAS documents to match API changes
 5. Monitor controller logs with `krateo.io/connector-verbose: "true"`

+## OAS 3.0 vs OAS 3.1 Support

+OAS 3.0
+`nullable` is not supported by OASGen provider.